liquidprompt/liquidprompt/docs/config.rst

    :type: string
    :value: $BLUE

-   Color for the "RelWithDebInfog" build type of the CMake section.
+   Color for the *RelWithDebInfo* build type of the CMake section.

    See also: :attr:`LP_COLOR_CMAKE_DEBUG` and :attr:`LP_COLOR_CMAKE_RELEASE`.